SEMINARS ON EARTHQUAKES AND ILLEGAL DRUGS

 The School of Management organized the “UP Mindanao School of Management (SOM) Investment Symposium 2019” on 6 May 2019 from 1:00 to 5:00 pm at the Lorenzo Hall, Administration Building.
 Prof. Lemuel O. Calatrava and his ABE191i class, in partnership with the Society of Agribusiness Economists (SoABE), were the organizers with their objective being to provide a venue for UP Mindanao constituents to enhance their financial literacy.
 The event was divided into two segments.
 In Part 1: Investing in Financial Instruments, Mr. John Philip Billones (First Metro Securities Business Development Associate) and Mr. Roberto Marco N. Samson (First Metro Securities Business Development Mindanao Head) discussed the Fundamentals of the Stock Market, and Technical Analysis of Stocks, respectively.
 In Part 2: Investing in Agricultural Projects, Mr. Edwin O. Banquerigo (Asst.
 Regional Director of Dept. of Trade and Industry-Region 11) discussed DTI’s RAPID Growth Project.
 RAPID means Rural Agro-enterprise Partnership for Inclusive Development.
 A total of 54 UP Mindanao students and administrative personnel attended the event.

-“Sakdal” a full-length dance concert was performed by the University of the Philippines (UP) Mindanao Dance Ensemble in 10 May at the Mari Dance Studio, Davao City.
+The UP Mindanao Dance Ensemble performed “Sakdal,” a full-length dance concert, on 10 May 2019 at the Mari Dance Studio, Davao City.
 Admission was open to the general public, free of charge.
 The show was introduced as a collection of contemporary and improvisational dances on current social issues.
-The UP Mindanao Dance Ensemble was introduced as a University resident company that is open for membership to students from all courses.
+The Dance Ensemble is a university resident company that is open for membership to students from all courses.
 It is housed under the UP Mindanao Department Human Kinetics and is currently led by Coach Ira Sisa Aparra (BACA 2017).
 See the photos here.

 BRONZE MEDAL FROM ARAFURA GAMES